EvOmics-Lab/EvOmics_docs.github/README.md

 Our research focuses on:

 #### Evolution of Complex Traits:
+    * Comparative QTLomics
     * Comparative genomics and phylogenomics
-    * Comparative QTLomics
     * Multi-omics data integration

 #### Functional Innovation
     * Evolution of gene duplication and gene loss
     * Functional divergence and redundancy
+    * Functional propagation

 ---